-Not a good idea, and you’ll get caught (sooner or later).
+It’s never a good idea to lie, and you’ll get caught (sooner or later).
 How?
 Your IP address is logged when you sign into a survey site and if it doesn’t match the country, city or area you say you’re from, or changes all the time because you use a proxy service, that will be the first red flag.

 If you’ve been researching making money taking surveys, no doubt you’ve come across a payment proof from a survey site that looks similar to this:

 Many survey companies offer referral programs where members can refer other users to their program and get paid for doing so.
 But when you receive a payment for these referrals, it often looks the same as it would a payment for completing surveys with the survey company.

 You’ll see many sites promoting surveys who use this technique, and it is misleading.
 Although surveys can pay well (especially for things like product tests and focus groups), most online surveys offer payments in the $0.25-$5.00 range, so receiving a payment like the one above would take quite a long time to earn.

 It doesn’t mean that the companies being promoted all over the internet are bad or that the cash payment above couldn’t be attained by taking online surveys; just don’t necessarily equate the PayPal payment screenshots you see on so-called survey review sites as ones earned solely from completing paid surveys.